Checkpointing

 • No messages are lost (completeness)

-• No messages are duplicated (exactly-once)
+• No messages are duplicated (exactly-once, per-partition, within a transaction)

 • State is consistent across operators